freezpmark/Discord-Music-Bot/README.md

 ## 🔥 Features:
  - enables searching and playing tracks from YouTube
  - supports playing playlist or picking tracks from it
- - real-time audio player that is being updated before every track
+ - real-time audio player that is being updated when a track starts playing
  - button interactivity with the audio player
  - track request tracking system integrated with google sheets
  - track request summarization over certain periods of time